LunarWatcher/auto-pairs/README.md

 because **correcting** one completion mistake would take more keystrokes than closing the pair manually.

-- Only insert the closing pair if the next character is a space or the closing pair itself
+- Only insert the closing pair if the next character is a space or a non-string closing character.
 ```
 input: | s    (press '(')
 output: (|) s